GaiaL/MMweb/README.md

 ------------

-To build MMweb on your local machine, you need to install rvm, ruby-2.2.3, nodejs, npm and bower.
+To build MMweb on your local machine, you need to install rvm, ruby-2.2.3, bundle, nodejs, npm and bower.
 Below are the steps to install these dependencies in different systems.

 ### MacOSX